kubernetes/community/contributors/devel/conformance-tests.md

   these may change over time (however it is reasonable to verify these fields exist or are non-empty)

+Examples of areas we may want to relax these requirements once we have a sufficient corpus of tests that define out of the box functionality in all reasonable production worthy environments:
+- tests may need to create or set objects or fields that are alpha or beta that bypass policies that are not yet GA, but which may reasonably be enabled on a conformant cluster (e.g., pod security policy, non-GA scheduler annotations)

 ## Conformance Test Version Skew Policy

 As each new release of Kubernetes provides new functionality, the subset of